felipead/cyclops/README.md

 Cyclops
 =======

-Answer sheet optical recognition module using Python, OpenCV and custom Computer Vision and Linear Algebra algorithms.
+Answer sheet optical recognition proof of concept using Python and OpenCV.
+I've written some custom Computer Vision and Linear Algebra algorithms.

 Still a prototype under heavy development.
 Please don't mind the mess.